des4maisons/til/til.md

+* The environment variable `BUNDLER_GEMFILE` tells bundler which Gemfile to use, so you don't need to `cd` somewhere to run `bundle exec`.
 * It is in theory easy to cross-compile pure go programs.
 From [this page](http://solovyov.net/en/2012/cross-compiling-go/):
     > I’m on OS X and my Go source code resides in ~/var/go.
 In this case what